 An important question in economics is how people choose between different payments in the future.
 The classical normative model predicts that a decision maker discounts a later payment relative to an earlier one by an exponential function of the time between them.
 Descriptive models use non-exponential functions to fit observed behavioral phenomena, such as preference reversal.
 Here we propose a model of discounting, consistent with standard axioms of choice, in which decision makers maximize the growth rate of their wealth.
 Four specifications of the model produce four forms of discounting – no discounting, exponential, hyperbolic, and a hybrid of exponential and hyperbolic – two of which predict preference reversal.
 Our model requires no assumption of behavioral bias or payment risk.

-The Long Run Evolution of Political Cleavages in Israel (to be published as a chapter in Political Cleavages, Party Systems and Social Inequalities, eds.
+Inequality, Identity, and the Long-Run Evolution of Political Cleavages in Israel 1949-2019 (to be published as a chapter in Political Cleavages, Party Systems and Social Inequalities, eds.
 Amory Gethin, Clara Martínez-Toledano and Thomas Piketty)

-This paper uses pre-electoral surveys conducted in Israel between 1969 and 2015 to describe the long run evolution of political cleavages in the country.
-Despite Israel’s exceptional characteristics, we find similar patterns to those found for France, the UK and the US.
-Notably, we find that in the 1960s–1970s, the vote for left-wing parties was associated with lower education and lower social class voters.
-It has gradually become associated with high social class voters during the late 1970s and 1980s.
-Since, the social class cleavage remained largely stable.
-We also find a weak inter-relationship between inequality and political outcomes, suggesting that despite the social class cleavage, identity-based voting and security issues are more dominant in Israeli politics.
+This paper draws on pre- and post-election surveys to address the long run evolution of voting patterns in Israel from 1949 to 2019.
+The heterogeneous ethnic, cultural, educational, and religious backgrounds of Israelis created a range of political cleavages that evolved throughout its history and continue to shape its political climate and its society today.
+Despite Israel's exceptional characteristics, we find similar patterns to those found for France, the UK and the US.
+Notably, we find that in the 1960s-1970s, the vote for left-wing parties was associated with lower social class voters.
+It has gradually become associated with high social class voters during the late 1970s and later.
+We also find a weak inter-relationship between inequality and political outcomes, suggesting that despite the social class cleavage, identity-based or "tribal" voting is still dominant in Israeli politics.

 Risk Preferences in Time Lotteries (with Mark Kirstein)